-Interest rate risk in the banking book refers to the potential risk of impact on capital sufficiency and/or on the results of financial intermediation due to adverse movements in interest rates, taking into account the principal flows of instruments held in the banking book.
+Interest rate risk in the banking book refers to the potential risk of impact on capital sufficiency and/or on the results of financial intermediation due to adverse movements in interest rates, considering the principal cash flows of instruments held in the banking book.

-The main point of assets and liabilities management is to maximize the risk-return ratio of positions held in the banking book, taking into account the economic value of these assets/liabilities and the impact on actual and future bank's results.
+The main point of assets and liabilities management is to maximize the risk-return ratio of positions held in the banking book, considering the economic value of these assets/liabilities and the impact on actual and future bank's results.

-The interest rate risk managing on transactions held in the banking book occurs within the governance and hierarchy of decision-making bodies and under a limits structure and alerts approved specifically for these purpose, which is sensitive due to different levels and classes of market risk.
+The interest rate risk managing on transactions held in the banking book occurs within the governance and hierarchy of decision-making bodies and under a limits structure and alerts approved specifically for this purpose, which is sensitive due to different levels and classes of market risk.

-The management structure of IRRBB has it owns risk policies and controls intended to ensure adherence to the bank's risk appetite.
+The management structure of IRRBB has its own risk policies and controls intended to ensure adherence to the bank's risk appetite.
 The IRRBB framework has granular management limits for several other risk metrics and consolidated limits for Δ EVE and Δ NII results, besides the limits associated with stress tests.

-The asset and liability management unit is responsible for managing timing mismatches between asset and liability flows, and minimizes interest rate risk by through strategies as economic hedge and accounting hedge.
+The asset and liability management unit are responsible for managing timing mismatches between asset and liability flows, and minimizes interest rate risk by through strategies as economic hedge and accounting hedge.